teamdatatonic/looker-gcp-control/README.md

 1. Go to **BigQuery** and copy the name of the billing export table, this will start **gcp_billing_export_**
 2. In Looker, go to the view file **gcp_billing_export**
 3. Replace the table name in the **FROM** statement of the derived table with your billing export table name
+4. Create a new **Database Connection** in Looker to connect to the BigQuery dataset: follow the steps [here](https://docs.looker.com/setup-and-management/database-config/google-bigquery) to create a service account in GCP and add a new connection to Looker, ensure you use **BigQuery standard SQL**
+5. Change the connection name in the Looker model files to the connection name you chose in Step 4

 You should now be ready to start monitoring your BigQuery and GCP usage.